Fayme is an avid knitter and crafter who loves to help beginners.

 Ever since I wrote an article on how to use the circular knitting loom, I've been getting questions from people wanting to know how to make things on the long looms.
 So I decided I better teach myself how to use one.
 However, I found that the directions that came with the kit were not all that helpful.
-For one thing, the booklet looked big enough, but it actually contained instructions in 4 languages, so only about 1/4 of it is instructions on how to use the loom.
+For one thing, the booklet looked big enough, but it actually contained instructions in four languages, so only about 1/4 of it is instructions on how to use the loom.

 I went to YouTube and found some tutorials, but alas, some of them use a technique entirely different from the one in the booklet, using more of a double lacing pattern.
 The long looms can be used for circular knitting (just like the round loom, only squished into an oval), or you can do double or single knitting (by only using some of the pegs).

 I will post photos of my project so far.
 Remember, I'm just like you, learning as I go.
 If we put our heads together, we can figure this thing out.
-One woman on YouTube even displayed a circular baby blanket made on the knitting loom and says anything is possible.
+One woman on YouTube even displayed a circular baby blanket made on the knitting loom and said anything is possible.
 Unfortunately, she doesn't explain how she did it.
 So we are off like a herd of turtles!

 Step 1: Begin Wrapping Yarn